The Incredible Journey to Reading

 Whether a student’s journey to reading independently is completely smooth or involves a few challenges, educators aren’t alone when helping students reach their destination.
 With research-backed, high-quality assessment and instructional tools, along with professional learning to effectively apply them, teachers can ensure every student becomes a successful reader.

-Foundational literacy and the Science of Reading in 2021
+A Conversation About the Science of Reading

 Supporting your early readers